truecharts/public/docs/common/values/configmap.md

     annotations: {}
     # Optional
     nameOverride: ""
-    # Tells to common that this contains environment variables
+    # Tells to common library that this contains environment variables.
     # So it wil be checked for duplicates among `env`, `envList`, `fixedEnvs`
     # and other `secrets` / `configmaps` (with parseAsEnv set)
+    # Optional
     parseAsEnv: true
     # Key/Value
     content: